-AASB 16 introduces a single lessee accounting model and requires a lessee to recognise assets and liabilities for all leases with a term of more than 12 months, unless the underlying asset is of low value.
+AASB 16 introduces a single lessee accounting model and requires a lessee to recognise assets and liabilities, on a net present value basis, for all leases with a term of more than 12 months, unless the underlying asset is of low value.
 A lessee is required to recognise a right of use asset representing its right to use the underlying leased asset and a lease liability representing its obligations to make lease payments.
 A lessee recognises depreciation of the right of use asset and interest on the lease liability, and also classifies cash repayments of the lease liability into a principal portion and an interest portion and presents them in the statement of cash flows.